Skip to Content

 If your application is refused, you’ll receive a refusal notice explaining the reasons.
 Depending on your location and circumstances, you may have review or re-application options, but these can be complex and time-sensitive.

-Ready to Start Your Study Journey in Australia?
+Ready to Start Your Study in Australia?